ioankesle/balanced_robot/README.md

 I used the Android Bluetooth joystick app and some helpful functions found at:
 http://forum.arduino.cc/index.php?topic=173246.0

-I used/modified this class for i2c communication between Arduino and Raspberry Pi over the I2C bus found at:
+I used/modified this class for i2c communication between Arduino and Raspberry Pi found at:
 https://github.com/JohnnySheppard/Pi2c